 The other two tracks are covers of absolute classics – Black Sabbath’s ‘Hand of Doom’ and Godflesh’s ‘Streetcleaner’.
 Both of these tracks were recorded during The Red Sea sessions and as such they have a polished, crisp and loud sound to them with a very pronounced low end.
 The drums in particular are quite loud and the guitar tone is immensely distorted, sludgy and massive even by Isis standards.
 This goes some way to making both of these tracks improvements on the originals, but it complements ‘Streetcleaner’ much better as the power of this rather claustrophobic, intense production style can be felt more on a pummelling track like that than the comparatively laid back ‘Hand of Doom’.
 This is partially why ‘Hand of Doom’ is the lesser of the two covers, with the other reason being that they don’t do a whole lot with it.
-Aaron sings in a similar style to Ozzy (and does a better job of it) and the song is a little slower than before, but besides this it’s very similar to the original.
-It’s good and all but it’s sort of unremarkable, and it can easily be argued that the track loses some of its character by replacing Ozzy’s distinctive voice with a technically better performance that’s merely an imitation.
+Aaron sings in a similar style to Ozzy, and whilst the song is a little slower than before, it’s in a similar vein to the original.
+It’s good and all but it’s sort of unremarkable, and it can easily be argued that the track loses some of its character by replacing Ozzy’s distinctive voice with what amounts to a solid imitation.

 On ‘Streetcleaner’ however, they very much don’t go through the motions: the drums are live as opposed to a drum machine, the guitars don’t drone as much, and the production as stated is fuller and louder than before.
 The 40 second spoken word intro from the original has been cut completely, as has some of the outro.
-As a result the track, while perhaps less mechanical-sounding than before, is made even heavier and more direct, with the band upping the intensity to levels that even this song’s namesake album could never match while still managing to create a hellish atmosphere like the original.
-The riffing is more brutal and tense than ever and Aaron shouts in a manner similar to Justin but with more power, and his voice has more distortion and reverb to match the newfound intensity of the music.
+As a result the track, while perhaps less mechanical-sounding than before, is made even heavier and more direct, with the band upping the intensity to levels while still managing to create an equally hellish, if less mechanical atmosphere.
+The riffing is more brutal and tense than ever and Aaron’s coarse, powerful shouts replace Justin’s booming, effects-laden reverberating spoken word, adding to the song’s newfound heaviness and directness.
 It’s not often that a song becomes a classic for the band covering it, but Isis succeeded in doing so; it’s an amazing rendition of an excellent song.
 While it can be argued that the loss of the drum machine and overall machine-like qualities to the sound makes the song less distinctive, this is undeniably a more remarkable and interesting cover than ‘Hand of Doom’ as they do something a little different with it.
-I’d even go as far to say I prefer it to the original, but this is a matter of personal taste.

 This is a good release as you’d expect (though also uneven, as you wouldn’t expect), however I would highly recommend you don’t buy it, as its limited number of copies makes it a collector’s piece with elevated prices.
 The CD releases start at around $38 and can fetch as much as $320, while the vinyl releases start at about $70 and go up to over $325.
 To my mind no singular album, no matter how good it may be, is ever worth this much and that’s especially true for a half hour, 4 track EP comprised of two covers and two demos.
 It can’t be stressed enough: either buy these tracks on Bandcamp, or if you wish to own them in physical form, the two covers (but not the demos) can be found on Temporal, along with many other rare tracks.
 These are much more cost-effective ways of obtaining this material, and are very much preferable options to buying the EP on its own.